teeshaa/chatgpt-collapser/README.md

 # ChatGPT Answer Collapser — README

-A small Chrome extension that makes long ChatGPT conversations easy to navigate by adding a scrollable sidebar with question indexes, per-answer collapse/expand controls, **Jump** buttons, a global **Expand All / Collapse All** control, and a floating restore button when the sidebar is hidden.
+A small Chrome extension that makes long ChatGPT conversations easy to navigate by adding a searchable/scrollable sidebar with question indexes, per-answer collapse/expand controls, **Jump** buttons, a global **Expand All / Collapse All** control, and a floating restore button when the sidebar is hidden.
 Works with ChatGPT light/dark theme.

 ---